koddr/wonderful-readme-stats/README.md

 That's it! 🔥 A wonderful stats are ready to be deployed to a remote server and added to your repo's README.

-### 🙌 Manual way to quick start
+### 👌 Manual way to quick start

-If you want to build the image yourself or change something in the code, just `git clone` this repository.
+If you want to build the image yourself (or change something in the code), just `git clone` this repository.

 I made sure that the documentation in the code is **comprehensive** and **covers** as much functionality as possible.

 ### 📦 Other way to quick start